mpolimeno/sdsu-sage-tutorial-git/mathstruct.rst

     You should be familiar with :ref:`universes_and_coercion` and :ref:`variables`

-.. index:: mathematical structures, modular arithmetic, rings, rings; integers modulo n
+.. index:: modular arithmetic, rings, rings; integers modulo n

 In this section we cover how to construct :math:`\mathbb{Z}_{n}`, the ring of integers modulo :math:`n`,  and do some basic computations.